typeioc/typeioc/README.md

 ```

 With type checking (TS):
-Copy typeioc.d.ts definition file from d.ts folder to your project and reference it in ts files.
+Copy typeioc.d.ts definition file from d.ts folder to your project and reference it within ts files.

 ```
 /// <reference path="typeioc.d.ts" />